Potus & US airlines are headed to Cuba - should you?

 Next month, I'll travel to Cuba to advance our progress and efforts that can improve the lives of the Cuban people.— President Obama (@POTUS) February 18, 2016

-The American embassy in Havana (CIA Factbook) has been open since August of 2015.
+The American embassy in Havana (according to the CIA Factbook) has been open since August of 2015.
 While restrictions are still in place, they're likely to change quickly.

 Certain key steps are already under way: